 Because questions that relate to your behavior are deeply personal and sometimes tough to talk about- they can be by far the most challenging part of an interview.
 Luckily- there are several ways- including the STAR method- that can prepare you and help you manage your stress- shape an in-depth answer to an in-depth question and give your interviewers what they are looking for: insight into your professional personality.

-How to Answer the 'Give Me an Example of a Time When You Took Initiative' Behavioral Interview Question
+How to Answer the Interview Question: About a Time When You Took Initiative

 Last year- when I was working in the development department- I found myself in a situation in which action needed to be taken- and I was the only person available to do it.
 While I am very skilled at following directions and don't find myself in the position of the primary initiator very often- I got into a scenario that involved me alone witnessing the dishonesty and theft of another employee.
 It's not like me to get involved in the dramas of my co-workers or take things to our human resources department- but in this situation- what was happening was very clear- and there was nobody else who was going to take the initiative.
 I ended up beginning a case with human resources- exposing the theft situation which had been going on for some time and solving the mystery of the disappearing products.
 Looking back on it- going to human resources was one of the hardest decisions I have made in my professional life because I don't generally like to get involved with other people's business- but it was the right thing to do.